HopeTS/PearDriveCore-examples/README.md

 - **~/saving-peardrive** - How to save and reload a PearDrive instance.

 - **~/view-data** - View information about peers and files on the network.

+- **~/event-listeners** - Learn how to use event listeners to create a responsive app that will react to dynamic changes on the PearDrive network.